John Miller

 This web page is dedicated to the millions of people who hated maths at school, who lack the maths 'gene' and who had maths rammed down their throats for hour upon desperate hour a week, 'because you'll need it later on' or 'because it develops logical thinking'.

-This is a page devoted to all those who know these incitements were just plain baloney.
+This is a page devoted to all those who know these incitements are just plain baloney.
 They haven't used the sort of maths in the maths exam papers attached since they left school.
 They're the victims of an intellectual form of child abuse.

 Since time immemorial the three R's have been reading, 'riting' and 'rithmetic'.
 NB, 'rithmetic', not maths.